-- Closely related to opinion dynamics (no clear border) - Mostly: opinion: scalar variable "culture": a vector of variables (whose dynamics is inextricably coupled) - The typical questions are similar: - what are the microscopic mechanisms that drive the formation of cultural domains? - What is the ultimate fate of diversity? - Is it bound to persist or all differences eventually disappear in the long run? - What is the role of the social network structure?
+• Mostly: opinion: scalar variable

+",culture": a vector of variables

+The typical questions are similar:

+- what are the microscopic mechanisms that drive the formation of cultural domains? - What is the ultimate fate of diversity? - Is it bound to persist or all differences eventually disappear in the long run? - What is the role of the social network structure?